 At present, the Sunrise project has developed 6 First Class and 46 Business Class seats with the advice of Safran, a style center specializing in design of this kind m

 The former are small cabins with their own doors.
-They house a parallel rectangular bed next to the large seat, the ever-present big screen and a lot of closets and compartments, including a pajama drawer.
-The whole is completed by a large console and a large one-piece dining table.
+They house a parallel rectangular bed next to the large seat, the inevitable maxi screen and quite a lot of storage and storage, including a pajama drawer.
+The whole thing is completed by a large console and a large monobloc dining table.

-Even the business class seats have their own doors, and end up being more "spartan" cabins.
-Same as above for the closets, but no big bed: the seats make up surfaces more like bunks.
+Business class seats also have their own doors, and end up being more “spartan” cabins.
+Same as above for the storage rooms, but no large bed: the seats make up surfaces more similar to bunks.

-In any case, nothing remotely comparable with what we have seen so far: the comfort is undoubtedly greater.
-Qantas points to the future of civil aviation: experience first.
+In any case, nothing remotely comparable with what we have seen so far: comfort is undoubtedly greater.
+Qantas indicates the future of civil aviation: experience first.

 Even because the alternative is this.